Posted Friday, July 31, 2009 10:05 PM

 Pitching notes: Many baseball fans were introduced to Kawakami when he faced Toronto and Roy Halladay on May 22 -- and outduelled the Doc (well, the Toronto bullpen) in a 1-0 classic.
 Had a terrible outing against Cincinnati April 26 -- but since then (underlined portion above) he's been consistently excellent.
 He's beaten the Nationals the only two times he faced them -- this April -- over 5 innings and 9 innings.

 Note: Kawakami was hit in the neck in his last start and missed a day in the rotation as a precautionary measure -- originally scheduled for Thursday.
 He appears to be fine and will now have an extra day's rest.
-Click here
+Click here for a news report.

 Posted Friday, July 03, 2009 03:22 PM